TommyChangUMD/cpp-boilerplate-v2/README.md

 ### First, sign up Codecov with you GitHub account.

   https://about.codecov.io/sign-up/

-### Enable the repository you want to upload from
+### Configure the repository you want to upload from

-After you sign in, you should see a list of your repositories (you may have to refresh and reload the page a few times).
-Enable the one you want to receive coverage data from.
+After you sign in, you should see a list of your repositories.
+Configure the one you want to receive coverage data from.

+In the confiuration screen, scroll down to "**Step 2: add repository token as repository secret**"

+You should see a pre-generated repository secrete like below:

+  "CODECOV_TOKEN"    "fb85d2f0-8db8-48cc-9e8e-9681d51fd9c4"  <--- **this is just an example**

+Now, click on the **"repository secret"** link, which takes you back to your GitHub account, and add the above as a New Secret:  **(your Secret # is different)**

+   - Name = CODECOV_TOKEN

+   - Secret = fb85d2f0-8db8-48cc-9e8e-9681d51fd9c4

+Click the "Add secret" button.

 ### Create a GitHub CI yaml file